 In 2010 Thierry Henry left FC Barcelona for the New York Red Bulls in the American MLS.
 In January of 2012 Arsenal brought back Henry on a two-month loan deal to provide cover for Marouane Chamakh and Gervinho who were representing their countries at the African Cup of Nations.
 His second debut for the club was a truly magical moment as everyone involved at Arsenal were incredibly proud and happy to have their man back.
 He showed that he still posessed immense quality as he came on as a substitute in the FA Cup Third Round tie against Leeds United on 9 January 2012 and scored the only goal of the game.
 Personally that moment still gives me goosebumps everytime I think about it again.
 A nice fact about that moment is that with 12 minutes remaining, Henry scores his 12th goal against Leeds in 12 appearances wearing the number 12 shirt in 2012.
 He also scored the winning goal in stoppage time to win 2-1 over Sunderland in his last game on loan for the club.
 Because the return of Thierry Henry and his goal against Leeds is one of my most favourite moments I want to share the following video I found on Youtube about this moment.

 On 16 December 2014 Thierry Henry announced his retirement as a player.
-Although he is currently working as a football pundit, it is still expected that Henry might return to Arsenal someday in a staff role.
+After his retirement he had several coaching jobs with the national team of Belgium, AS Monaco and Montreal Impact.
+It is still expected that Henry might return to Arsenal someday in a staff role.